MarieRiisgaard/2023_sewer_microbial_communities/README.md

 # The Sewer Microbiome: A Missing Link to Understanding Community Composition and Dynamics in Wastewater Treatment Plants

-R scripts and shell scripts used in "The Sewer Microbiome: A Missing Link to Understanding Community Composition and Dynamics in Wastewater Treatment Plants"
+R scripts and shell scripts used in **The Sewer Microbiome: A Missing Link to Understanding Community Composition and Dynamics in Wastewater Treatment Plants**

 ## Code Structure